signifly/cim-convention-web-next/README.md

 ## TODO

-Bellow is a list of `// TODO` items you will find throughout the project that is required before the project is production ready.
+Bellow is a list of `// @TODO` items you will find throughout the project that is required before the project is production ready.
 You will find helpful resource linked in each item.

 - [ ] Customize `tailwind.config.ts` as required, if the project is content heavy, consider adding [tailwind-typography](https://tailwindcss.com/docs/typography-plugin)
 - [ ] Add [fonts](https://nextjs.org/docs/app/building-your-application/optimizing/fonts)